-- You can use just one kind of flour i.e. whole wheat or multigrain or all-purpose.
+- You can use just one kind of flour if you wish i.e. whole wheat or multigrain or all-purpose.
 All-purpose is optional in this recipe.

-- If you want to make regular Indian chapatis or rotia, just use only chapati atta which is whole wheat flour, and follow this same recipe.
+- If you want to make regular Indian chapatis or rotis, use only chapati atta which is whole wheat flour, and follow this same recipe.

 - We use multi-grain flours to make it healthier.

 - If you want softer rotis, replace the oil with twice the amount of yoghurt or milk cream.
 (Stick to oil on the Daniel fast.

-- You can cook it with ghee, if you have this available.
+- You can cook it with ghee (Indian clarified butter) if you have this available.
 It gives the chappati a delicious earthy flavour.

 - Leftover rotis can be stored in an airtight container or ziplock bag.
 They will last for a few days in the refrigerator or for 3 to 4 months in the freezer.
-All you need to do to is reheat them in a frying pan or tawa before eating.
+All you need to do to is reheat the roti/chapati in a frying pan or tawa before eating.
 You can reheat it with or without oil or butter.

 FAQ’s about Chapati or Indian Flatbread

 If your chapati does not puff, don’t worry; it is still cooked.
 If you really want it to cook, increase the heat on the stove and cook them.

-Tradiitonally, chapatis aka Indian rotis are made using whole wheat flour, salt, water, and ghee/oil.
+Traditionally, chapatis aka Indian rotis are made using whole wheat flour, salt, water, and ghee/oil.
 Sometimes we add dahi (yogurt) or malai (cream) for softening.